daproclaima/dev-mern-eshop/README.md

 Frontend: add order reducer, actions and constants.
 Connect it to backend to create order and get order by id.
 Add order screen.

+### - 8 Feb 2021:

+Backend: add updateOrderToPaid function in controller and expose it to server through routes
+Frontend: add reducer, constant and actions to consume updateOrderToPaid backend function